Ready to ditch the mess of wires and cords when using your Chromebook? You’re not alone.

 - Only connects to a single wireless device at a time

-Logitech present a wireless headset designed to match all your devices – not just your Chromebook.
+Logitech presents a wireless headset designed to match all your devices – not just your Chromebook.

 Designed for long-term use, these headphones offer plenty of padding, including the headband and the ear cups.